dhellmann/pymotw-3/source/sys/interpreter.rst

 to use for checking the interpreter version since it is a simple integer.
-When formatted using :func:`hex`, it is clear that parts of :const:`sys.hexversion` come from the version information also visible in the more readable :const:`sys.version_info` (a five-part tuple representing just the version number).
+When formatted using :func:`hex`, it is clear that parts of :const:`sys.hexversion` come from the version information also visible in the more readable :const:`sys.version_info` (a five-part namedtuple representing just the version number).

-More specific information about the source that went into the build can be found in the :const:`sys.subversion` tuple, which includes the actual branch and subversion revision that was checked out and built.
 The separate C API version used by the current interpreter is saved in :const:`sys.api_version`.

 .. include:: sys_version_values.py
     :literal: